junxit/us-congress-bills-111/bill.md

     > - **(5)** *Distant signal equivalent*
     >   - **(A)** *In general* Except as provided under subparagraph (B), a “distant signal equivalent”—
     >     - **(i)** is the value assigned to the secondary transmission of any non-network television programming carried by a cable system in whole or in part beyond the local service area of the primary transmitter of such programming; and
-    >     - **(ii)** is computed by assigning a value of one to each channel or digital steam carrying independent television programming, and a value of one-quarter to each channel or digital stream carrying network television programming or noncommercial educational television programming transmitted by a television broadcast station pursuant to the rules, regulations, and authorizations of the Federal Communications Commission.
+    >     - **(ii)** is computed by assigning a value of one to each channel or digital steam stream carrying independent television programming, and a value of one-quarter to each channel or digital stream carrying network television programming or noncommercial educational television programming transmitted by a television broadcast station pursuant to the rules, regulations, and authorizations of the Federal Communications Commission.
     >   - **(B)** *Exceptions* The values for independent, network, and noncommercial educational programming specified in subparagraph (A) are subject to the following:
     >     - **(i)** Where the rules and regulations of the Federal Communications Commission require a cable system to omit the further transmission of a particular program and such rules and regulations also permit the substitution of another program embodying a performance or display of a work in place of the omitted transmission, or where such rules and regulations in effect on the date of enactment of the Copyright Act of 1976 permit a cable system, at its election, to effect such omission and substitution of a nonlive program or to carry additional programs not transmitted by primary transmitters within whose local service area the cable system is located, no value shall be assigned for the substituted or additional program.
     >     - **(ii)** Where the rules, regulations, or authorizations of the Federal Communications Commission in effect on the date of enactment of the Copyright Act of 1976 permit a cable system, at its election, to omit the further transmission of a particular program and such rules, regulations, or authorizations also permit the substitution of another program embodying a performance or display of a work in place of the omitted transmission, the value assigned for the substituted or additional program shall be, in the case of a live program, the value of one full distant signal equivalent multiplied by a fraction that has as its numerator the number of days in the year in which such substitution occurs and as its denominator the number of days in the year.